Minimum Wage in Newfoundland and Labrador: 2025 Rates and Future Outlook

 RegulationDetails

 Statutory HolidaysEmployees get 6 paid public holidays in Newfoundland and Labrador per year.
-If required to work those days, employees get 2 times their regular minimum wage.
+If required to work those days, employees are generally entitled to 2 times their regular rate of pay for the hours worked.

 Therefore, statutory holiday pay is currently $32.00/hour at minimum wage.